PomonaCS051/PomonaCS051.github.io/student_guide.md

 *remotes* that point to the address of the GitHub hosted repository so that your repository can pull in updates from the online repos or push updates to them.

-> It's important to note that you will have a *local* repository that is
-> stored on your computer and another that is hosted online through GitHub.
+It's important to note that you will have a *local* repository that is stored on your computer and another that is hosted online through GitHub.
-> While you will tell the repositories to interact, they don't automatically
-> stay synced and can vary from eachother.
-There will be one online repository
-> that all students will pull in starter code from and another where you will
-> be pushing and pulling your own work.
+While you will tell the repositories to interact, they don't automatically stay synced and can vary from eachother.
+There will be one online repository that all students will pull in starter code from and another where you will be pushing and pulling your own work.
 (More on this later!)

-In addition to supporting many features of Git, GitHub has added extra online features like issue tracking, inline code commenting, and Pull Requests (PR) that we will be using throughout the semester.
+In addition to supporting many features of Git, GitHub has added extra online features like issue tracking, inline code commenting, and Pull Requests (PRs) that we will be using throughout the semester.

 ### EGit